ksooooza/react-router-intro/README.md

 ```

 Now that we have access to these components, we need to modify the `App`
-component's `render()` method to set up navigation.
+component's `return` to set up navigation.
 The basic structure we will
 use is this:

 ```jsx